rust-lang/rfcs/text/0000-unified_coroutines.md

 - Python & Lua coroutines - They can be resumed with arguments, with yield expression returning these values [usage](https://www.tutorialspoint.com/lua/lua_coroutines.htm).

   These are interesting, since they both adopt a syntax, in which the yield expression returns values passed to resume.
-We think that this approach is right one for dynamic languages like Python or lua but the wrong one for Rust.
+We think that this approach is the right one for dynamic languages like Python or lua but the wrong one for Rust.
 The reason is, these languages are dynamically typed, and allow passing of multiple values into the coroutine.
 The design proposed here is static, and allows passing only a single argument into the coroutine, a tuple.
 The argument tuple is treated the same way as in the `Fn*` family of traits.

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Proposed syntax: Do we somehow require assignemnt from yield expression(As outlined by [different pre-rfc](https://internals.rust-lang.org/t/pre-rfc-generator-resume-args/10011)), or we do we specify arguments only at the start of the coroutine, and require explanation of the different behavior in combination with the `yield` keyword explanation ?
+- Proposed syntax: Do we somehow require assignemnt from yield expression(As outlined by [different pre-rfc](https://internals.rust-lang.org/t/pre-rfc-generator-resume-args/10011)), or we do we specify arguments only at the start of the coroutine, and require explanation of the different behavior in combination with the `yield` keyword explanation?

-- Do we unpack the coroutine arguments, unifying the behavior with closures, or do we force only a single argument and encourage the use of tuples ?
+- Do we unpack the coroutine arguments, unifying the behavior with closures, or do we force only a single argument and encourage the use of tuples?

-- Do we allow non `'static` coroutine arguments ?
-How would they interact with the lifetime of the generator, if the generator moved the values passed into `resume` into its local state ?
+- Do we allow non `'static` coroutine arguments?
+How would they interact with the lifetime of the generator, if the generator moved the values passed into `resume` into its local state?

-- Do we adopt the `FnGen` form of the generator trait and include it into the `Fn*` trait hierarchy making it first class citizen in the type system of closures ?
+- Do we adopt the `FnGen` form of the generator trait and include it into the `Fn*` trait hierarchy making it first class citizen in the type system of closures?

-- Do we introduce the `FnPin` trait into the `Fn*` hierarchy and make `FnGen/Generator` just an alias ?
+- Do we introduce the `FnPin` trait into the `Fn*` hierarchy and make `FnGen/Generator` just an alias?

 # Future possibilities
 [future-possibilities]: #future-possibilities